 DOT will determine the period of performance for each award based on the specific project that was evaluated and selected.
 DOT will administer each PIDP grant pursuant to a grant agreement with the grant recipient.
-Amounts awarded as a grant under this notice that are not expended by the grant recipient shall remain available to DOT until September 30, 2032 for use for grants under this program.
+Amounts awarded as a grant under this notice from the BIL that are not expended by the grant recipient shall remain available to DOT until September 30, 2032 for use for grants under this program.
+Funds awarded under the FY 2022 Appropriations Act remain available until expended for grants under this program.